Debanka301/jobportal/ReadMe.md

-Here’s a **professional and beginner-friendly README** for your project so you can track learning while building the **Smart Job Recommendation Portal**.

----

 # **Smart Job Recommendation Portal**

 *An end-to-end application built with **React**, **Java Spring Boot**, **MySQL**, and **Machine Learning** for intelligent job matching.*